Big or small, what options do you have for camping stoves? What stove should you choose if you are starting? This guide

 - Gas Cylinders, Regulators, and hoses

-These work on gas cartridges (also known as gas canisters) that simply slot into the stove – so very easy and safe to get the gas connected.
+These work on gas cartridges (also known as gas canisters) that simply slot into the stove - so very easy and safe to connect the gas.

-The type of cartridges you need for these stoves are called ‘bayonet cartridges’, and are readily available.
-The stoves themselves come with a single hob (though you can get some that have multiple hobs), and a built-in lighter.
+The type of cartridges you need for these stoves are called 'bayonet cartridges' and are readily available.
+The stoves come with a single hob, though you can get some with multiple hobs and a built-in lighter.

-Well, cooking anything that involves more than one hob is going to be slow.
+Well, cooking anything that involves more than one hob will be slow.
 However, here are some suggestions:

 - Get a whistling kettle - you can now make a brew without needing an electric hookup to your tent.

 - Get a toaster accessory - yes, you can still cook toast on a single hob

-- Take a small saucepan from home – from reheating beans (perhaps to accompany a disposable BBQ), to heating pasta with maybe a sauce you stir in.
+- Take a small saucepan from home - from reheating beans (perhaps to accompany a disposable BBQ) to heating pasta with a stir-in sauce.

 - Take a small frying pan from home - fried breakfast, anyone?

-The speed it takes to boil water or heat your food will depend to some degree on the outside temperature.
-However, the biggest factor will be the wind.
+How fast it takes to boil water or heat your food will depend on the outside temperature.
+However, the most significant factor will be the wind.
 Just the slightest breeze can blow the heat from your camping stove away from your kettle or pan.

 If you want to buy a camping kitchen unit for cooking on, find one that has a windshield.
 If not, you can buy windshields separately.

-Another tip is with boiling water for things like pasta or some of the ‘rehydration’ meals: boiling with the pan lid on reduces the amount of gas (and cooking time) required.
-This is because, without a lid, a lot of the heat is lost straight out of the top of the pan.
+Another tip is boiling water for things like pasta or some of the 'rehydration' meals: boiling with the pan lid reduces the amount of gas (and cooking time) required.
+This is because, without a lid, much of the heat is lost straight out of the top of the pan.
 Better still, boil the water in your whistling kettle first.